johnalatouf/vector-mushrooms/README.md

 # vector-mushrooms
-A simple angular project with vector mushrooms
+A simple angular project to draw vector mushrooms